Suspected arson at 'archaic' toll bridge

 The bridge, which costs 12p to cross and can only be paid by hand and in cash, has caused many complaints from drivers and residents over congestion.

-Local people have previously paid up to £25 a day to ease "horrendous" traffic jams between Warrington and Altrincham.
+Locals have resorted to prepaying up to £25 a day to avoid a build-up of traffic and "horrendous" jams.

 They did so in order to allow toll booth attendants to wave drivers through without having to stop and pay.